As crowds swell and destruction mounts, attention turns to out-of-state rioters

 "The younger portion of the Boogaloo world hates cops, and they watched a cop kill a man," said MacNab.
 "And they're angry.
 Very, very, very angry, and they don't think change is going to occur unless there's violence."

-Walz on Saturday mobilized the full force of the National Guard for the first time in state history.
-MacNab warned that an increasingly visible National Guard presence could unify extremist groups, which also include militia elements, to take up arms against a common enemy.

-“It’s not going to be a race issue, it’s going to be an ‘Oh my God, it’s martial law’ reaction,” she said.

-While most of those arrested so far are local protesters, more than a dozen Twin Cities residents told the Star Tribune on Saturday that they saw numerous vehicles with out-of-state license plates parked near their homes or at nearby hotels.
-Others have reported seeing vehicles bearing no plates in their neighborhoods, and one resident reported seeing an unmarked truck drive off after striking a cyclist in Minneapolis’ Longfellow neighborhood.
+While most of those arrested so far are local protesters, more than a dozen witnesses to the fires and destruction in the Twin Cities told Star Tribune reporters that they had seen numerous vehicles with out-of-state license plates parked near their homes or at nearby hotels.
+Others have reported seeing vehicles bearing no plates in their neighborhoods, and one resident reported seeing an unmarked truck drive off after striking a cyclist in Minneapolis' Longfellow neighborhood.

 Mike Griffin, a 34-year-old organizer from Community Change Action from southeast Minneapolis, said that as the weekend approached he could detect a creeping presence of people less interested in protesting Floyd's death than they were in seeking to foment unrest.

-He posted a video on Twitter of what he believed to be a group of combat-boot-clad white men hatching plans to carry out organized arson.
-He said the men also carried “sawed-off hammers” and bricks.
-While Griffin and his fellow demonstrators sought out symbolic places like the Third Precinct police station to protest, he said he noticed others seeming to target buildings and businesses at random.
+While Griffin and other peaceful demonstrators sought out symbolic places like the Third Precinct police station to protest, he said he noticed others seeming to target buildings and businesses at random.

 "You want to go out there and destroy Minneapolis?
 Do that on your own time," Griffin said.
 "I have no idea what your point is in this.
 I use that light post.
 I go to this store.
 This is my barbershop you burned down.
 My barber lives above my barber shop I go to every week.
 What the hell are you doing?"